AI-In-Population-Health-Lab/Deep-Transfer-Learning-Package-Release-V1/README.md

 - [x] torchvision (version--0.8.2)
 - [x] qpsolvers (version--1.8.0)

-The configuration can set by `conda` as below:
+The configuration can be set by `conda` as below:
 ```
 conda create --name TL python=3.8 anaconda
 conda activate TL